-Many folks think of supermarket delis when they think of poke, the Hawaiian raw-seafood dish we've been talking about all week.
+Many folks think of supermarket delis when they think of poke, the Hawaiian raw-seafood dish.
 This is emphatically not the best place to get poke, and neither are any of the trendy restaurants that are popping up in major (and minor) cities all over the mainland US.
 No, the best place to eat poke is at home, and you could do it by simply following a prescribed recipe (and we've got plenty of good ones), but here's an even easier, tastier idea: Throw a poke party and let the guests do most of the work.

 Get yourself a few different types of raw or cooked seafood, set up a spread of aromatics and seasonings along with a few different sauces, and let your guests dress, season, mix, match, eat, and repeat to their hearts' content.
 Think of it as the grown-up, modernized, tropical-island version of the Taco Tuesdays we grew up with, except with raw fish instead of seasoned ground beef, soy sauce and sesame oil in place of bottled taco sauce, and freshly diced sweet onions and sesame seeds in place of watery shredded iceberg.
 The spread can be as simple or as complex as you'd like.
 Just make sure that you include ingredients from each of these categories: fish, aromatics/texture enhancers, and sauces.